 This is unlike anything else we provide on our site.
 Through this program, you’ll have unparalleled access to the entire IAS team and community, direct mentorship from our founder Susan Riley, and a supportive community of like-minded educators committed to arts integration.

-Additionally, there’s a “live” component to this program that will push you while simultaneously inspiring you to go further than you’ve gone before with integrating the arts.
+Additionally, there’s a “live” component to this program if you select to add on optional 1:1 coaching for any Sprint with our staff.
+These 8-week sessions will push you while simultaneously inspiring you to go further than you’ve gone before with integrating the arts.

 Simply put, this is our flagship program and we’re incredibly honored to support the selected applicants throughout the year.